 The interdisciplinary subject “spatial planning” goes beyond the profession of architecture, and reaches beyond the traditional scope of spatial planning.
 Consequently, we refer to the group as Landscape, Planning and Governance (LPG).

 The LPG group studies opportunities, obstacles and driving forces for transitions towards a more just and sustainable society.
-The interdisciplinary group includes 11 academics holding PhD degrees and 9 PhD students, indicating our strong focus on research.
 In addition, several scholars in the group have substantial experience of planning in practice.
 A close connection to practice is reflected in the groups research and teaching.

 Much of our work is characterised by a landscape perspective, which facilitates studies of the complex interplay between land-use, law, ecology, everyday practices of the inhabitants, and planning processes.
 This includes studies of how spatial planning and governance is practiced, and its environmental consequences.